 [00:22:30] Heather Osgood: [00:22:30] Absolutely.
 Yep.
 I preach that all the time.

-[00:23:12] Heather Osgood: [00:23:12] So given the background you've had in working with advertisers, you just, I think put a really good tip out there, which is you can't run ads on one podcast and assess whether podcast advertising works.
+[00:23:12] Heather Osgood: [00:23:12] So given the background you've had in working with advertisers, you just, I think, put a really good tip out there, which is you can't run ads on one podcast and assess whether podcast advertising works.
 What are some other tips or things that you have seen advertisers do to create successful campaigns?

 [00:23:33] Daniel Conn: [00:23:33] Excellent question.
-You've got to create and work with the creators that you're working with basically.
+You've got to create and work with the creators that you're working with, basically.
 You've got to find an offer that's going to appeal, good.
 Okay.
 Excuse me.
 It's the end of a long way.

 [00:23:45]Heather Osgood: [00:23:45] Oh, no problem.
 I know.
 Yeah.
 It's 10:30 PM your time.
 Gosh.

 [00:23:50] Daniel Conn: [00:23:50] So it's personalized, right?
 That's everything.
-Now I know there's a lot of debates today around, host read.
-Host read dynamic, pre-record yeah, that sort of stuff at [00:24:00] the end of the day, if you're coming into it for the first time, go for people, if possible, know you already and are somewhat of a fan because they're the ones that are going to be the biggest advocates.
+Now I know there's a lot of debates today around, the host read.
+The host read dynamic, pre-record yeah, that sort of stuff at [00:24:00] the end of the day, if you're coming into it for the first time, go for people, if possible, know you already and are somewhat of a fan because they're the ones that are going to be the biggest advocates.

 [00:25:29] Authenticity into the experience.
 We need to personalize it.
 If you can give them a really good offer to talk about, and if you can have them, direct it to a landing page, direct them to use the coupon.
-That's the foundations at the end of the day, I got there in the end.
-That's what part is personalized offer direct.
+That's the foundations at the end of the day; I got there in the end.
+That's what part is a personalized offer direct.